netlogics/borrow_works/README.md

 * Uploading, parsing, storing and searching is broken up into services.
 * Services are orchestrated using docker-compose.
 * The uploader service saves files to public/tmp/storage.
 This was to avoid configuration and costs of any external services such as s3.
 After a file is saved an event/sidekiq job is created.
 * The parser service runs the Sidekiq workers which trigger parsing.
-After the files are parsed they are s
+After the files are parsed they are saved to elasticsearch
 * The api search service is the public api for searching location data

 ## Whats working